Collisteru/collisteru.net/content/blog/adulting.md

 ---

-It’s been a common meme for a while now, especially among millenials, that adulthood is suffering. [^bignote].
+It’s been a common meme for a while now, especially among millenials, that adulthood is suffering. [^1].

-[^bignote]: Some examples of this idea: https://thoughtcatalog.com/january-nelson/2019/02/50-ways-adulting-sucks-and-why-you-should-enjoy-your-youth-while-it-lasts/
+[^1]: Some examples of this idea: https://thoughtcatalog.com/january-nelson/2019/02/50-ways-adulting-sucks-and-why-you-should-enjoy-your-youth-while-it-lasts/

 	https://www.reddit.com/r/Advice/comments/bou2w1/i_dont_like_being_an_adult/